fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### Fusepool P3 Development Roadmap

-Fusepool P3 aims at bringing the presented use-cases into the reality.
+Fusepool P3 aims at bringing the presented use cases into the reality.
 To do this we need to make sure that the platform provides the necessary features and usability so that PAT, RET and other stakeholders can use the Fusepool P3 platform in their environment.

 To get there, Fusepool P3 is using an agile development model which is oriented at the Scrum[^scrum] methodology.
 A rough development roadmap was presented and agreed on at the Salzburg project meetup in May 2014.
 The roadmap is based on The Go Product Roadmap[^goroadmap] and defines the following milestones.